mendix/docs/content/releasenotes/app-store/index.md

 ### February 10th, 2022

 #### Improvements
-* Maximum number of screenshots are restricted to 10 while onboarding a component.
+* The maximum number of screenshots are restricted to 10 while onboarding a component.
-* Form validations are added while navigating between steps duaring onboarding.
+* Form validations are added while navigating between steps during onboarding.

 #### Fixes
-* Fixed logo crppoer issue to get cropped image ratio as 600x420 pixels.
+* Fixed logo cropper issue to get cropped image ratio as 600x420 pixels.

 ## 2021